 Step 5 Click OK to apply the changes.
 Finally, click Convert All to save the video in the specified size.

-2. Customize the project setting and select the size that you want.
+Crop to adjust the size that you want.
 It is possible to compare the original size of the video with the resized one.
-The original data is showed in Metadata as the following screenshot lists.

 Step 1 Click Open to import the video to Adobe Premiere.